vc1492a/vidhop.tv/readme.md

 ### Future Updates

-- fix load bug (moslty in Chrome but also occurs in Safari)
+- fix load bug (mostly in Chrome but also occurs in Safari and Firefox)
+- mobile optimization
 - HTTPS and SSL, vidhop.tv goes secure
-- improve site animations (jQuery slide + fade)
-- center all site elements
 - highlight menu item when selected
 - info and support emails
 - privacy policy and terms of service